SymageDocs API User Manual

 png_handwritten | Per-page PNG rasterizations of pdf_handwritten (requires pdf_handwritten) |

 JSON, CSV, and FUNSD are always included.
-Every bundle automatically contains
+Every dataset zip automatically contains

 ground_truth/json/(per-document structured JSON),ground_truth/data.csv(aggregated tabular CSV), and per-page FUNSD annotations regardless of which formats you request.
 Do not include"json","csv", or"funsd"inoutput_formats— the API will return400 code=invalid_output_formatif you do.